Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsubsection{ChromaGAN}

 ChromaGAN\footnote{Code available at \url{https://github.com/pvitoria/ChromaGAN}}~\cite{vitoria2020chromagan} exploits geometric, perceptual, and semantic features via an end-to-end self-supervised generative adversarial network.
-By utilizing the semantic understanding of the real scenes, the proposed model can colorize the image realistically (actual colors) rather than merely pleasing the human eyes.
+The proposed model can colorize the image realistically (actual colors) rather than merely focusing on aesthetic appeal by utilizing the semantic understanding of the real scenes.

-The Generator of ChromaGAN~\cite{vitoria2020chromagan} is composed of two branches, which receive a grayscale image of size 224$\times$224 as input.
+The generator of ChromaGAN~\cite{vitoria2020chromagan} is composed of two branches, which receive a grayscale image of size 224$\times$224 as input.
 One of the branches yields chrominance information, whereas the other generates a class distribution vector.
-The network composition is as follows: the first stage is shared between both the branches that implements VGG16~\cite{simonyan2015vgg} while removing the last three fully connected layers.
+The network composition is as follows: the first stage is shared between branches that implement VGG16~\cite{simonyan2015vgg} while removing the last three fully connected layers.
 The pre-trained VGG16~\cite{simonyan2015vgg} weights are used to train this stage without freezing them.
 In the second stage, each branch follows its dedicated path.
-The first branch has two modules, each one designed by combining a convolutional layer followed by Batch normalization~\cite{ioffe2015batch} and ReLU.
-The second path has four modules with the same composite structure (Conv-BN-ReLU) as of the first branch but is further followed by three fully connected layers and provides the class distribution.
-In the third stage, the outputs of these two distinct paths fused.
-The features then pass through six modules.
-Each module has a convolutional layer and ReLU with two upsampling layers within.
+The first branch has two modules, each designed by combining a convolutional layer followed by batch normalization~\cite{ioffe2015batch} and ReLU.
+The second path has four modules with the same composite structure (Conv-BN-ReLU) as the first branch but is further followed by three fully connected layers and provides the class distribution.
+The third stage fuses the outputs of these two distinct paths.
+The features then pass through six modules, each with a convolutional layer and ReLU with two upsampling layers.

-The discriminator is based on PatchGAN~\cite{isola2017PatchGAN} architecture that holds high-frequency structural information of the generator's output by focusing on the local patches rather than the entire image.
-ChromaGAN~\cite{vitoria2020chromagan} is trained on 1.3M images of ImageNet~\cite{deng2009imagenet} for a total of five epochs.
-The optimizer used is ADAM with an initial learning rate of 2$e^{-5}$.
+The discriminator is based on PatchGAN~\cite{isola2017PatchGAN} architecture, which holds high-frequency structural information about the generator's output by focusing on the local patches rather than the entire image.
+For five epochs, ChromaGAN~\cite{vitoria2020chromagan} is trained on 1.3M images of ImageNet~\cite{deng2009imagenet}.
+The optimizer used is ADAM, which has an initial learning rate of 2$e^{-5}$.